-The procedure is described in more detail in the section "Removing and inserting the tray from the removable drive bays (Page 89)".
+The procedure is described in more detail in the section "Removing and installing drives in the front drive cage (Page 96)".

-6. Insert the hard disk tray with the replaced hard disk into the removable drive bay and push it all the way in.
+- 6. Insert the hard disk tray with the replaced hard disk into the removable drive bay and push it all the way in. - 7.
+Fold back the tray bracket until it rests completely against the hard disk tray.

-- 7. Fold back the tray bracket until it rests completely against the hard disk tray. - The power supply LED 2 must be on. - 8.
-Slide the cover of the removable drive bay lock to the left. - 9.
+The power supply LED 2 must be on.

+- 8. Slide the cover of the removable drive bay lock to the left. - 9.
 Lock it with the appropriate key.